nla-group/classix-matlab/demos/Dealing_with_tightly_packed_clusters.md

 ```
 # An experimental option

-We have added a new experimental option to <samp>classix.m</samp>, namely the optional flag <samp>merge_tiny_groups</samp>.
+The <samp>classix.m</samp> function accepts an optional flag called <samp>merge_tiny_groups</samp>.
 This parameter is <samp>true</samp> by default, resulting in the original CLASSIX method [1].
 But when it is set to <samp>false</samp>, tiny groups with fewer than <samp>minPts</samp> points will be ignored in the merging phase and become stand-alone clusters first, before they are subsequently merged into a nearest bigger cluster.
 (That's different from the usual <samp>minPts</samp> criterion which applies to the size of clusters, not the size of individual groups.)
 This option can sometimes overcome 'creeping' between small groups, whereby clusters get merged simply because they are touched by low density groups.
 This allows us to cluster the tight Gaussian blobs using a much larger <samp>radius</samp> parameter.
 A larger <samp>radius</samp> parameter usually leads to faster clustering results, and so this can be the preferred option with tightly packed clusters.

 ```matlab
 opts = struct('merge_tiny_groups',0); % Don't merge tiny groups